Keith-Choung/TypeMaster/README.md

 ### Instructions
 Click inside the input box and start typing.

+### Bugs
+Back spacing to the beginning takes out the first letter of the text, then backspacing after this restores that letter.

 ### TODO
 #### Priority 1
 - Implement spans for User Input to control letter coloring